Nevin-Lewis/Social_network_api_project/README.md

 ## Contributing

+Feel free to copy, or fork this repo.
+Make any changes that you would like and use it freely.

 ## Test
-To run tess, run the following command:
+To run test, run the following command:

 ```
+N/A
 ```

 ## Questions